firefly-iii/docs/docs/docs/firefly-iii/importing-data/faq.md

 Most tools come with the necessary hooks to automate the import yourself.
 This also depends on your bank's support for these kinds of things.

 Unfortunately I don't have the resources to work with the 2000+ different bank API's, export schemes, PDF files, CSV formats or OFX files that are out there.
-YSK how many banks are out there and keep in mind none of them use the same platform, protocol or data format.
-So if you ever wonder why it's not automated: this is why 
+YSK there are too many banks are out there and none of them use the same platform, protocol or data format.
+So if you ever wonder why it's not automated: this is why ;)

 ## Why is Spectre a trial?